rwth-i6/i6_core/CONTRIBUTUNG.md

     1. If a class inherits directly/indirectly from the sisyphus class `Job` the class ends with "Job".
     2. In a Sisyphus job class the output variables end in `out_*`
+    3. If a Job has non-trivial requirements it should have a `self.rqmt`

 Job constructor order: